Rapptz/discord.py/docs/api.rst

         The user is a Team User.

-    .. attribute:: partner_or_verification_application

-        The user has a partner or verification application.

     .. attribute:: system

         The user is a system user (i.e. represents Discord officially).

         .. versionadded:: 2.0

     .. attribute:: has_unread_urgent_messages

         The user has an unread system message.